Captain Jack's

 Our Fish Fly First Class

-Captain Jack's Seafood Locker ships your freshly-frozen Alaska Seafood via FedEx overnight delivery, directly from our freezer to your front door.
+Captain Jack's Seafood Locker ships your freshly-frozen Alaska Seafood via UPS overnight delivery, directly from our freezer to your front door.
 This ensures that when you order Alaskan seafood from Captain Jack's it arrives in perfect condition on the day you choose.

 Shipping Info